allegro/opel/README.md

         .whenComplete((result, error) -> System.out.println(result));
 ```

-Notice that in the opel, all variables are final.
+Notice that in opel, all variables are final.

 ### Evaluate expression with context variable